 Purpose and Scope of the Policy

 The purpose of this Policy is to allow the continued use of OWTS, while protecting water quality and public health.
 This Policy recognizes that responsible local agencies can provide the most effective means to manage OWTS on a routine basis.
-Therefore, as an important element, it is the intent of this policy to efficiently utilize and improve upon where necessary existing local programs through coordination between the State and local agencies.
+Therefore, as an important element, it is the intent of this policy to efficiently utilize and improve upon where necessary existing local programs through coordination between the state and local agencies.
 To accomplish this purpose, this Policy establishes a statewide, risk- based, tiered approach for the regulation and management of OWTS installations and replacements and sets the level of performance and protection expected from OWTS.
-In particular, the Policy requires actions for water bodies specifically identified as part this Policy where OWTS contribute to water quality degradation that adversely affect beneficial uses.
+In particular, the Policy requires actions for water bodies specifically identified as part of this Policy where OWTS contribute to water quality degradation that adversely affect beneficial uses.

-This Policy only authorizes subsurface disposal of domestic strength, and in limited instances high strength, wastewater and establishes minimum requirements for the permitting, monitoring, and operation of OWTS for protecting beneficial uses of waters of the State and preventing or correcting conditions of pollution and nuisance.
+This Policy only authorizes subsurface disposal of domestic strength, and in limited instances high strength, wastewater and establishes minimum requirements for the permitting, monitoring, and operation of OWTS for protecting beneficial uses of waters of the state and preventing or correcting conditions of pollution or nuisance.
 And finally, this Policy also conditionally waives the requirement for owners of OWTS to apply for and receive Waste Discharge Requirements in order to operate their systems when they meet the conditions set forth in the Policy.
 Nothing in this Policy supersedes or requires modification of Total Maximum Daily Loads or Basin Plan prohibitions of discharges from OWTS.

-This Policy also applies to OWTS on federal, state, and Tribal lands to the extent authorized by law or agreement.
+This Policy also applies to OWTS on federal, state, and tribal lands to the extent authorized by law or agreement.

 Structure of the Policy